-Investing lets you take advantage of the powerful effects of compound interest.
-Say you make $50,000 a year and you diligently save 10% of your salary in a jar every year for 30 years.
-Assuming your salary remains unchanged and you don’t have to dip into your savings, you’ll have $150,000.
-Not bad!
+Investing lets you take advantage of the powerful effects of compound growth.
+Say you make $50,000 a year and you manage to save 10% of your salary in a jar every year for 30 years.
+Assuming your salary remains unchanged and you don’t have to dip into the jar, you’ll have $150,000.

-But if you took your 10% savings and invested them, you’d do better than that.
-Although their value fluctuates, in general stocks appreciate over the long term.
-Plus, they often pay dividends.
-That means that $5,000 worth of stocks grows in value over time.
+But it could be more.
+If you took your 10% savings and invested them in the markets, you would have your accrued savings plus the money it earned.
+Stocks often pay dividends.
+Additionally, they generally appreciate over the long term, so that when you sell, you’ll realize a gain.
+This all means that $5,000 worth of stocks every year grows in value over time.
 Investing is putting your money to work for you, also known as making money from money.
 Sounds good, right?

 How to Start Investing

 Many people assume that you have to be rich to start investing.
 That’s not necessarily true.
-If you want to get started trading your own stocks, you may need as little as $100.
-To buy into a mutual fund or index fund, you’ll generally need around $1,000.
+If you want to get started trading stocks, you may need as little as $100 (say, 10 shares at $10 each).
+To buy into a mutual fund or ETF, you’ll generally need around $1,000.
 If you’re just starting out, $1,000 could be a lot.
 But once you start investing, you could see that amount grow.

-To invest money, you’ll need to go through some sort of middle man.
-That could be a no-frills website like E-Trade that charges you a per-trade fee to buy and sell stocks.
-It could be a big brokerage firm like Vanguard that charges fees as a percentage of your assets.
-Or, it could be a man or woman who sits down with you for lengthy discussions about your financial goals and then makes investing decisions on your behalf, charging you for their services.
-You’ll have to choose one of these brokerage arrangements, because plunking your cash down on the floor of the New York Stock Exchange is not an option.
+To invest money, you’ll need to go through some sort of middleman.
+That could be a no-frills website like E-Trade that charges nothing to buy and sell stocks or ETFs.
+Or it could be a big mutual fund company like Vanguard that embeds its management fees in the cost of its funds (and also offers brokerage services).
+Or, it could be a financial advisor who sits down with you for lengthy discussions about your financial goals and then makes investing decisions on your behalf, charging you for their services.
+You’ll have to choose one of these arrangements, because plunking down your cash on the floor of the New York Stock Exchange is not an option.

 If you were paying attention during the last financial crisis, you’ll remember that markets can crash.
-Investment portfolios can go from healthy to meager in a flash.
+Investment portfolios can go from soaring to underwater in a flash.
 The risk that stocks you own will decrease in value is known as “equity risk,” and the amount of equity risk you take on an as an investor is known as your “equity exposure.”

 Another risk associated with investing is that the company whose stock or bond you buy could go out of business altogether, defaulting on its obligations.
 Both of these risks are relatively dramatic scenarios, but they happen.